laravel/docs/eloquent-mutators.md

 #### Defining A Mutator

-To define a mutator, define a `setFooAttribute` method on your model where `Foo` is the "camel" cased name of the column you wish to access.
+To define a mutator, define a `setFooAttribute` method on your model where `Foo` is the "studly" cased name of the column you wish to access.
 So, again, let's define a mutator for the `first_name` attribute.
 This mutator will be automatically called when we attempt to set the value of the `first_name` attribute on the model:

     <?php